nati-dor/bans-atm/README.md

-ATM
+#ATM's

-Location of ATM's in Israel# banks-atm-s
+Location of ATM's in Israel
-# bans-atm